Where to Eat the Best Escargots (Typical From France) in Paris?

 The magic happens at the very door: the storefront, the ornaments and the ground floor rooms are classified as historic monuments.

-The inside is decorated with woodworks, chandeliers, red velvet sofas and spiral staircases.
-The atmosphere is cosy and makes you feel at ease.
+The inside is decorated with woodwork, chandeliers, red velvet sofas and spiral staircases.
+The atmosphere is cozy and makes you feel at ease.

 You can satisfy your afternoon craving (the word on the street is that their crêpe Suzette is one of the best in town), enjoy an aperitif or even go for the famous escargots if you are ready for a full meal.